Trees and Us

 Recycle Bin by the Golden Gate Bridge, San Francisco, CA

-The Dancing With Trees Art Exhibition celebrates the importance of trees and forests throughout history, portraying their relationships with all life forms through a variety of diverse, creative associations.
+The Majesty of Trees Art Exhibition celebrates the importance of trees and forests throughout history, portraying their relationships with all life forms through a variety of diverse, creative associations.

 All life forms on this planet proliferated, continue to flourish, and ultimately depend on the existence of trees.
 While the message is urgent, I consider humanity’s role on the planet as positive, with the statement that creativity is our greatest asset; that “Our carbon footprint is worthy”.
 Further, creative thinking is our most primal, yet highly advanced and ever-evolving contribution toward solutions to healing wrongs done and changing ingrained habits to ones that are more appreciative of the environment in general.